Checks On Workers

 (iii) is subject to a condition preventing him from accepting the employment.

 The Immigration Act 2016 has increased the scope of the offence from someone who “knowingly” gives employment to an illegal worker, to someone that has “reasonable cause to believe” an employee is an illegal worker.
 The Act does not, however, define “reasonable cause to believe”.

 An employer who employs someone subject to immigration control aged over 16 who is not entitled to undertake the work in question will be liable to pay a civil penalty of up to £20,000 per illegal worker.

-There is more information about checks employers should carry out on the gov.uk website:
+There is more information about right to work checks employers should carry out on the gov.uk website:

 Bishopsgate Law employment lawyers provide independent legal advice about employment settlement agreements, and represent employees and employers at employment tribunals.

 Find out how Bishopsgate Law can help you:

 - Employment Law For Employers